-Half past nine and an empty coffee mug later, she grabbed her camera.
-We were about to witness Natalia’s way of working and to see her creative process being activated.
-After a few minutes and some photo’s later, we were witness of Natalia’s, fairly quick, transformation.
+Half-past nine and an empty coffee mug later, she grabbed her camera.
+We were about to witness Natalia’s way of working.
+Her creative process was being activated.
+After a few minutes and some photos later.
+We witnessed Natalia’s, fairly quick, transformation.
 She was getting into the moment more and more.
-It almost felt as if after every photo she took, another idea popped into her head already.
-It was clearly to see that she is not the kind of photographer that is following a strict choreography with a complete pre-study.
+It almost felt as if after every photo she took, another idea already popped into her head.
+It was clear that she is not the kind of photographer who is following a strict choreography.
 When her brain is triggered, she takes the camera and captures it.
 No second later or any adjustments, now is the moment, in its purest form.

-Natalia admits that this process is usually quite chaotic and unorganised, but for us it is a reflection of pure expression and passion.
+Natalia admits that this process is usually quite chaotic and unorganized.
+But for us, it is a reflection of pure expression and passion.
 Natalia’s triggers are quite diverse.
-From a pretty person that passes-by, a location or imperfections.
-She wants to see people’s lifestyle, their story.
-Although she can also be enthusiastic about someone dressed in a divine, wow-ing outfit.
-Sometimes these triggers are accompanied, or even enhanced, by specific movies that she has seen.
-It can be that a specific event, location or person can all of a sudden relate to a movie, which can give it a complete different experience to her.
+From a pretty person that passes her by, a location or imperfections.
+She wants to see people’s lifestyles, their stories.
+However, she can also be enthusiastic about someone dressed in a divine, wow-ing outfit.
+Sometimes these triggers are enhanced, by movies that she has seen.
+A specific event, location, or person all of a sudden relates to a movie.
+Giving it a completely different experience to her.

-The music was turned louder, combined with higher frequency of fired flashlight you could safely say, Natalia was taking over the place.
-Her creative process was going on full speed and we loved it.
-This is why we wanted to collaborate with Natalia, with people who forget everything around them, who are driven by passion and their gut feeling.
+The music was turned louder in combination with an increased frequency of flashes. you could safely say, Natalia was taking over the place.
+Her creative process was firing on all cylinders, and we loved it.
+This is why we wanted to collaborate with Natalia.
+With people who forget everything around them.
+Who are driven by passion and their gut feeling.

-Remarkably enough, during the shoot Natalia admitted that she has often anxiety to fail.
-We can promise you one thing, after an intensive day with her, fear of failure is the last thing we expected from Natalia.
-With boxes full of analogue pictures and thousands of images stored on her hard drives, Natalia is afraid that those images will vanish into thin air.
-But it is this “fear of failure” that is holding her back from doing something with this unused material; like sharing it with the rest of the world.
+Remarkably enough, Natalia admitted that she often experiences anxiety to fail.
+We can promise you one thing.
+After an intensive day with her, fear of failure is the last thing we expected from Natalia.
+With boxes full of analog pictures and thousands of images stored on her hard drives.
+Natalia is afraid that those images will vanish into thin air.
+But it is this “fear of failure” that is holding her back from doing something with this unused material.
+A fear that keeps her from sharing great art with the rest of the world.

-But we do believe in her talent and the world’s need of – Natalia’s images -.
-When you are scrolling through her Instagram feed, you see tough femininity, authenticity and roughness captured on pictures, with sexuality as a recurring subject.
+We believe in her talent and the world’s need for – Natalia’s photographs -.
+Photographs that resonate femininity, authenticity and roughness.
+With sexuality as a recurring subject.